Updated: Nov 5

 One of the most influential books I read as a young adult was the classic Who Moved my Cheese?
 By Spencer Johnson.
 The book tells the tale of four characters moving through a maze, looking for cheese (which represents what you want).
 The four characters are Hem and Haw (humans), and Sniff and Scurry (mice).
 Hem and Haw have human tendencies such as overthinking things.
 Sniff and Scurry do not and are focused on action.

 When the cheese station they found runs out of cheese, Sniff and Scurry immediately recognize there is no more cheese and they set back out into the maze.
-Hem and Haw stay behind, complaining and wait for someone else to put their cheese back.
+Hem and Haw stay behind, complaining and waiting for someone else to put their cheese back.

 This book helped me prepare mentally for a change I did not foresee: the dot-com bubble.
 I started my career at Electronic Arts in 1994 as a 15-year old kid.
 I thought I would be a lifer at EA, but in October 2000, after nearly seven years, I left to go to a startup.
 Four months later, I was laid off from the startup, along with everyone else.